|Rewards Rating:||0 / 5|

 - Marriott Rewards® Premier Plus Credit Card: Offers many similar perks at the same Marriott and SPG locations and includes a substantial sign-up bonus

-- IHG® Rewards Club Premier Credit Card: Also features a large signup bonus and provides points for both everyday purchases and each dollar spent an IHG location
+- IHG® Rewards Premier Credit Card: Also features a large signup bonus and provides points for both everyday purchases and each dollar spent an IHG location

 Our reviews and best card recommendations are based on an objective rating process and are not driven by advertising dollars.
 However, we do receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy